Blog Archive, Great Reads

 Grammar school class photo of Sam Jaffe.
 Sam Jaffe was born in 97 Orchard Street in 1891.
 He went on to become nominated for an Academy Award in 1951.
 Back of the photo reads “about 1909”.
 “Picture courtesy the collection of Nicholas Dembling.”

-It’s difficult to fathom that the current school system in place in the United States is relatively new, not even a hundred years old.
-It’s also hard to believe that the push for free access to education for all children was met with controversy and dissent.
-But the right to an education (you can assure your children) was hard fought over many years throughout the 19th and early 20th centuries.
+The current school system in place in the United States is relatively new, not even a hundred years old.
+It’s hard to believe that the push for free access to education for all children was met with controversy and dissent.
+But the right to an education was hard fought over many years throughout the 19th and early 20th centuries.

 The use of child labor during the Industrial Revolution is a black mark on one of the most important time periods in Western history, and the development of Child Labor Laws and Compulsory Education Laws were a synchronized movement to combat this problem over a period of several decades.
 Before then, children were either taught at private institutions for those who could afford it, by religious organizations, or instructed at home.